hsein-bitar/address-book-backend/README.md

 # address-book-backend

-Nodejs &amp; MongoDB backend for the address book project, where you can store your contacts and display them on a map.
+Nodejs &amp; MongoDB backend for the address book project, where you can store your contacts and display them on a map, provided by Google Maps API.

 <br>